On the Go - Out of a Truck

 70 Years of European Butchers' History

 As a son of a Swiss ‘Metzgermeister’, or master butcher, Thomas Odermatt literally grew up in his family’s butcher shop in the Swiss Alps.
-This humble little shop, pictured on the left, is where Thomas learned his family's secrets of succulent, tender rotisserie.
+This humble little shop is where Thomas learned his family's secrets of succulent, tender rotisserie.